Qwestr/qwest_r/README.md

 2. Create a file in the `/prisma` dir called `.env` and `DATABASE_URL="file:./dev.db"`

-4. Migrate the database to the latest version using `yarn migrate:update`
+4. Run `cargo build --release` to build the application

-5. Run `yarn start` to start the application
+5. Run `cargo run --release` to start the application

 ## Available Scripts